-Principals may advertise a teacher vacancy as classroom teacher or classroom teacher range 2 and may specify particular subjects areas (subject tags).
-Classroom teacher range 1 positions are not able to be advertised except as part of the teacher graduate recruitment program (see below).
+Principals may advertise a teacher vacancy as 'classroom teacher' or 'classroom teacher range 2' and may specify particular subjects areas (subject tags).
+'Classroom teacher range 1' positions are not able to be advertised except as part of the teacher graduate recruitment program (refer below).

 All primary school vacancies are regarded as generalist teacher vacancies.
-Subject tags are indications of preferred additional areas of expertise but cannot be the basis for not selecting an excess teacher or teacher eligible for compassionate transfer except in the case of a Languages tag.
+Subject tags are indications of preferred additional areas of expertise but cannot be the basis for not selecting an excess teacher or teacher eligible for compassionate transfer except in the case of a languages tag.

-At the secondary level subject tags should reflect the actual timetabled allotment of the position but should not be so restrictive as to breach merit-based selection requirements.
+At the secondary level, subject tags should reflect the actual timetabled allotment of the position but should not be so restrictive as to breach merit-based selection requirements.
 A teacher who does not satisfy the qualification requirement of a particular subject tag may be selected for a position provided the principal is satisfied that the teacher can demonstrate experience in the subject area.

-Where a teaching position is advertised and a suitable qualified person who has current provisional or full registration status approved by the Victorian Institute of Teaching is not available, a person who does not satisfy the requirements for full or provisional registration status but does have permission to teach approved by the Victorian Institute of Teaching may be employed as a paraprofessional on a fixed term basis for the period of the vacancy or a maximum period not exceeding three years subject to any restrictions imposed by the Victorian Institute of Teaching.
+Where a teaching position is advertised and a suitable qualified person who has current provisional or full registration status approved by the Victorian Institute of Teaching (VIT) is not available, a person who does not satisfy the requirements for full or provisional registration status but does have permission to teach approved by the VIT may be employed as a paraprofessional on a fixed term basis for the period of the vacancy or a maximum period not exceeding 3 years subject to any restrictions imposed by the VIT.

-When filling parental absence vacancies, the position will be advertised for seven years and the replacement teacher will be employed for seven years or until the teacher being replaced returns to duty or their period of fixed term employment expires whichever is the earlier.
-Where the teacher absent on leave associated with a parental absence returns to duty or the teacher's period of fixed term employment expires, the replacement teacher's employment may cease prior to the expiration of the seven years on the teacher being provided with not less than twelve weeks' notice of termination.
+When filling parental absence vacancies, the position will be advertised for 7 years and the replacement teacher will be employed for 7 years or until the teacher being replaced returns to duty or their period of fixed term employment expires whichever is the earlier.
+Where the teacher absent on leave associated with a parental absence returns to duty or the teacher's period of fixed term employment expires, the replacement teacher's employment may cease prior to the expiration of the 7 years on the teacher being provided with not less than 12 weeks' notice of termination.

-Where the teacher on parental absence is ongoing and does not return to duty, the replacement teacher will be offered ongoing employment (subject to a probationary period of up to twelve months) except where the replacement teacher does not satisfy the requirements for provisional or full registration.
+Where the teacher on parental absence is ongoing and does not return to duty, the replacement teacher will be offered ongoing employment (subject to a probationary period of up to 12 months) except where the replacement teacher does not satisfy the requirements for provisional or full registration.

-Where an ongoing teacher is temporarily transferred into a parental absence vacancy and remains in that vacancy for more than twelve months the teacher will be permanently transferred to that school.
+Where an ongoing teacher is temporarily transferred into a parental absence vacancy and remains in that vacancy for more than 12 months, the teacher will be permanently transferred to that school.